In this modern world that we make so complex, what does it teach us to take pleasure and meaning from the perfection of one simple task?

 That special place is Pen Ponds Cafe, a small trailer run by an Italian family and that makes excellent coffee, and probably the best bacon roll I’ve ever tasted.
 Given that I am on a lifelong quest for the simple pleasure of finding the best bacon roll ever, this is high praise.
 If you see me sitting at a bench in my cycling gear with my black coffee and bacon roll, know that I am truly appreciating every moment and every sensation.

-…….in this modern world that we make so complex, what does it teach us to see someone at work taking pleasure and meaning from perfection of one simple task ?
+…in this modern world that we make so complex, what does it teach us to see someone at work taking pleasure and meaning from the perfection of one simple task?